 through their leaves.

 Check out my blogpage which tells you when to sow seeds.

-I sow 30 climbing pea seeds in individually in 50mm modules in a seed tray as specified in the propagation plan.
+I multisow 28 clusters of climbing pea seeds (3 per cluster) in 50 mm modules in a seed tray as specified in the propagation plan.

-I transplant them at 200mm intervals along each of 2 rows set 200mm apart and located on opposite sides of a climbing frame at one end of the legume bed.
-I repeat this using a second climbing frame at the other end of the bed, 30 plants in all.
+I transplant half of them 214 mm apart in 2 rows 200 mm apart and located on opposite sides of a climbing frame at one end of the legume bed.
+I repeat this using a second climbing frame at the other end of the bed.

 Harvesting and storage

 Pick the peas as soon as they fill their pods.